IDeaLab-uni-graz/amml-python-base/README.md

 ### Tests

 Currently, during the CI/CD pipeline the images are only built and deployed to DockerHub.
-In future, it might be appropriate run certain tests, which should then live in the `tests` folder.
+In the future, it might be appropriate run certain tests, which should then live in the `tests` folder.

 Note that `tests` directory is also the place to store scripts for manual testing (e.g., benchmarking, checking GPU acceleration support in PyTorch).